 Great for Virtual or Brick-and-Mortar classes!

 Our Virtual Field Trips consist of two parts:

 Where students are led through a 1-hour STEM program by experienced Nature Centre interpreters through slides, pictures, short videos, discussions and games!
 Students will have lots of opportunities to engage with our Nature Centre interpreters.

-2. The STEM learning package for teachers and students includes:
+2. The STEM learning package for teachers and students for Grades 1-6 includes:

 A projector or smartboard

 A computer (desktop or laptop)

 An internet connection (strong wifi connection will do!)

 A webcam is optional, but will result in the best audio/visual